sayansaha934/WebMarket/README.md

 - Email ID: sayansaha934@gmail.com

-## Analyses images of retail shelf displays and detect the object on shelf
+## Analysis of images of retail shelf displays and detection the object on shelf